-New solar options turn building facades into power plants | CBC News
+Solar windows, shingles and cladding?
+The building itself is now the solar panel | CBC News

+Solar windows, shingles and cladding?
+The building itself is now the solar panel

-Canadian companies are starting to make solar shingles, cladding and windows
+Canadian companies are starting to make transparent, coloured panels designed to protect the building

 When you walk through the sun-filled atrium of the Edmonton Convention Centre or glimpse the dramatic sloped roof of the Varennes Library in suburban Montreal, it's not obvious these buildings are generating power.
 After all, neither has traditional solar panels tacked on the roof.